CiscoDevNet/libinfracheck/README.md

 ## Getting involved

 * If you'd like to make contributions, feel free to make a request in the issue tracker.
-If you're interested in creating a Cisco DevNet Learning Lab, contact Ashley Roach (asroach at cisco.com).
+If you have other questions, contact Ashley Roach (asroach at cisco.com).

 ## Credits and references